DR. KATHERINE S. CHO

 bullet journaL LAYOUTS, project plans, and downloadable GUIDES

-If you have questions, can't download, and/or want to work together to create tailored templates, please contact me through my "About" page.
-If you're curious about my bullet journal designs, feel free to follow my on instagram.
+contact me through my "About" page.
+If you're curious about my Notion and bullet journal designs, feel free to follow my on instagram.
 Thanks and enjoy!

-And if you feel inclined & you'd like to support the content I create on this site, you can "buy me a cup of coffee" through the button below.
+If you'd like to support the content I create on this site, you can "buy me a cup of coffee" through the button below.
 Thank you~

 Support thru coffeeBuy Me Coffee